 Google AdWords can be a powerful sales engine for your business, but only if it is managed effectively.
 A well managed AdWords campaign can put your business in front of many potential customers at the right moment, when they are ready and willing to buy.
 But a poorly run campaign can easily spend your marketing budget without getting a return on your investment.

 Why is this?
-While the concept of AdWords is simple, there are a number of factors that can be quite technical you need to deal with to ensure you're spending your marketing budget wisely:
+While the concept of AdWords is simple, there are a number of factors that can be quite technical.
+Getting these right will ensure you're spending your marketing budget wisely:

 1. Keyword Research & Optimisation